Quantum teleportation between simulated binary black holes: Introduction

 The Hayden-Preskill teleportation protocol is one of the most striking predictions of quantum black hole physics, demonstrating that black holes can act as near-instantaneous mirrors of quantum information.
 This challenges the classical notion that information falling into a black hole is lost, reinforcing the idea that black holes may function as highly efficient quantum processors.
 While this phenomenon depends upon the rapid scrambling expected in quantum gravity, a complete theoretical description remains elusive.
 The Hayden-Preskill protocol is also a fundamentally many-body extension of the traditional few-qubit quantum teleportation.
 Consequently, various quantum information models and condensed matter analogues have been developed to explore its dynamics \cite{Shenker_2014,Agarwal2023}.

-In this work, we implement the Hayden-Preskill protocol using a chiral spin-chain simulator~\cite{horner2023,forbes2024}.
-This one-dimensional strongly correlated system realises many key features of black hole physics required for the teleportation protocol to succeed, including Hawking-like radiation and optimal scrambling, while also reproducing the key features of semiclassical gravity in the low-energy limit.
-Our approach builds upon a growing body of theoretical and experimental work aiming to realise black hole thermodynamics within quantum simulators of cold atoms, trapped ions and superconducting qubits ~\cite{Blok_2021,Landsman_2019,Xu2020,Mi_2021,Xu_2019,Xu2024, Shi2023-mx, Kolobov2021-tz}.
-By leveraging the unique properties of our chiral spin chain simulator, our work provides a complementary and potentially more accessible avenue for studying these effects in a controlled laboratory setting.
+In this work, we implement the Hayden–Preskill protocol using a chiral spin-chain simulator~\cite{horner2023,forbes2024}.
+This one-dimensional, strongly correlated system is an analogue black hole model that exhibits geometric features such as Hawking-like radiation with optimal scrambling dynamics, a combination that has remained an open challenge in the field \cite{Banerjee2017,Gu2019}.
+Analogue descriptions of the geometric features of gravity have a long history \cite{Barcel_2005,Almeida_2023,Unruh1981,visser1993}, with systems such as superfluids \cite{volovik1995,Kopnin_1998,volovik2000}, Bose-Einstein condensates \cite{Garay_2000,Garay_2001,Kurita_2009} and surface waves in shallow water \cite{Schutzhold_2002, Rousseaux_2008,Rousseaux_2010,Weinfurtner_2011} amongst the experimental platforms that have been proposed.
+Moreover, optimal scrambling models such as the Sachdev-Ye-Kitaev (SYK) model have been the focus of intensive investigation \cite{Sachdev1993,kitaevtalk2016,Maldacena_2016,Standford2016,Gu2017,Kitaev_2018}.
+Nevertheless, a unified framework capable of capturing both geometry and scrambling has not been achieved so far.
+Our approach builds upon and extends a growing body of theoretical and experimental work aiming to simulate black hole thermodynamics and information dynamics using quantum platforms such as cold atoms, trapped ions, and superconducting qubits~\cite{Blok_2021,Landsman2019,Xu2020,Mi_2021,Xu_2019,Xu2024, Shi2023-mx, Kolobov2021-tz,Tian_2022}.
+By leveraging the unique properties of the chiral spin chain, we provide a complementary and experimentally realistic pathway for probing both semiclassical geometric effects and deeply quantum information-theoretic phenomena within a single, controllable laboratory system.